The University of Chicago Policy on Title IX Sexual Harassment

 • A statement that the parties may inspect and review evidence obtained during the investigation prior to any hearing,

-• Information about confidentiality, as described in this Policy, and
+• Information about confidentiality, as described in this Policy.

 Timeframe